Blog · By The Packaging Vista Team · June 20, 2026

 CBD Child-Resistant Packaging: Requirements and Options

 Child-resistant (CR) packaging is packaging designed to be difficult for young children to open, and many CBD and cannabis products are legally required to use it.
 This is one of the most important compliance details for the category – and one of the most misunderstood.
 This article goes deeper on CR than our main CBD packaging guide: when you need it, the standards it must meet, and the formats available.
+Child-resistant requirements trace to federal law – see the Poison Prevention Packaging Act (16 CFR 1700).

 What is child-resistant packaging?

 Child-resistant packaging is engineered so that it is significantly harder for children under five to open, while still being usable by adults.
 For CBD and cannabis, that usually means a closure or construction that requires a deliberate action – a push-and-turn, a squeeze, or a multi-step open – rather than a simple pull.
+The goal is not to make a package impossible to open, but to add enough of a barrier that a young child cannot easily reach the contents.

 When does CBD packaging need to be child-resistant?